zikula/core/docs/AccessControl/Permissions/Dev/PermissionCheckAnnotation.md

  - Class: `\Zikula\PermissionsModule\Annotation\PermissionCheck`
  - Also see: `\Zikula\PermissionsModule\Listener\ControllerPermissionCheckAnnotationReaderListener`

-This annotation is used in a Controller Action Method in one of two ways.
+This annotation is used in a Controller Action Method OR CLASS in one of two ways.
-1. like so: `@PermissionCheck("admin")`
+1. Like so: `@PermissionCheck("admin")`
     Possible alias values are:
       - 'admin'
       - 'delete'